 Built on a modified version of the A3 Saloon's chassis, the A3 Cabriolet lost its somewhat dumpy, pram-like styling when re-launched in second generation form.
-Exterior changes to this revised version are slight but the front looks a little more purposeful, courtesy of sharper lines for the familiar and now broader Singleframe grille.
-The headlights are flatter, with distinctive outer contours and can now be ordered in Matrix LED form, so they are significantly brighter and constantly adapt themselves to avoid dazzling other road users, plus of course they never need to be dipped.
-Equally subtle changes at the rear aim to accentuate the width of this car - with the horizontal illuminated graphics of the rear lights and the separation edge above the redesigned diffuser.
+Exterior changes made to this model in recent years have been slight; the front still looks purposeful, courtesy of sharp lines for the familiar broad Singleframe grille.
+The headlights are flat, with distinctive outer contours and can be ordered in Matrix LED form, in which form they are significantly brighter and constantly adapt themselves to avoid dazzling other road users, plus of course they never need to be dipped.

-Inside, the 'Virtual Cockpit' instrument display used in the TT and other pricier Audis is now available in this one as an option.
+Inside, the 'Virtual Cockpit' instrument display used in the TT and other pricier Audis is available in this one as an option.
 This displays the most important driving-relevant information in high resolution on a 12.3-inch diagonal TFT screen.
 The driver can switch between two views by pressing the "View" button on the multifunction steering wheel.
-In addition, the menu structure that works the centre dash MMI infotainment screen has been redesigned and is now more intuitive.

 As before, the soft fabric roof is stretched over a magnesium-steel 'skeleton'.
 The opens or closes electro-hydraulically in less than 18 seconds at speeds of up to 31mph.
 When retracted, the top - folded into three layers - rests in a tray that barely affects luggage capacity, which is 287-litres (10.14 cubic ft).
 There's a proper glass rear window and the roof can be specified in black, grey and brown - while the inner liner is available in black or lunar silver.